dice-project/DICE-Deployment-Service/doc/AdminGuide.md

      - "http_endpoint":
       *  Description: Web server external endpoint
       *  Value: https://10.10.20.35

+Let us store the newly created address in an environment variable:

+    $ export DDS_ADDRESS=10.10.20.35

 Now the RESTful interface is running and the Web interface is available.
 We can visit the address listed above with our browser and we should be greeted